paxtonhyde/opportunity-zones/README.md

   <img src="images/nmf_error.png" width=400>
 </p>

 There was no clear elbow in the reconstruction error, so I wanted to see what the "optimum" number of clusters looks like.
-At this level, the clusters have lost interpretability because they are grouped on one or two less significant features.
+At this level, the clusters have lost interpretability because they are grouped on just one or two features.

 <p align="center">
   <img src="images/nmf_clusters_14.png" width=700>